 When clicking on Transactional email for the first time, you will be presented with a list of five tasks to complete to get you sending your first transactional email:

 Click on each task to complete them one by one.

-Transactional email can be sent via SMTP, and alternatively it can be sent via our API.
+Transactional email can be sent via SMTP, or it can be sent via our API.